web-infra-dev/midscene/apps/site/docs/en/docs/more/prompting-tips.md

 ### Use visualization tool to debug

-Use the visualization tool to debug and understand each step of MidScene.
+Use the visualization tool to debug and understand each step of Midscene.
 Just upload the log, and view the AI's parse results.
 You can find [the tool](/visualization/) on the navigation bar on this site.

 ### Remember to cross-check the result by assertion